istio/istio.io/content/en/docs/tasks/traffic-management/ingress/ingress-sidecar-tls-termination/index.md

 EOF
 {{< /text >}}

-## Disable PeerAuthentication for external mTLS Port
+## Disable PeerAuthentication for the externally exposed httpbin port

-The external mTLS Port that will be used at the sidecar for TLS Termination has to disable `PeerAuthentication`.
-Please note that this is the `targetPort` of the `httpbin` service, and this should be used exclusively for external communication.
+Disable `PeerAuthentication` for the port of the httpbin service which will perform ingress TLS termination at the sidecar.
+Please note that this is the `targetPort` of the httpbin service, and this should be used exclusively for external communication.

 {{< text bash >}}
 $ kubectl -n test apply -f - <<EOF